alrzakh/LDPcube/README.md

 - **Earth Mover's Distance (EMD)**

 ### **data_loader**
-This directory contains scripts for loading and preprocessing datasets used in the experiments.
+This directory contains scripts for loading and preprocessing the dataset to be used in the experiments.

 ### **utils**
 This directory includes utility scripts for input parsing, result formatting, and other helper functions used throughout the toolkit.

 ### **ldpcube.py**
-The main script to execute the LDP³ toolkit, integrating LDP protocols, post-processing methods, and evaluation metrics.
+The main script to execute the LDP³ toolkit, integrating LDP protocols, post-processing methods, and evaluation metrics in a multi-threaded manner.

 ## Dependencies
-Our code is implemented and tested on Python3.12.
+Our code is implemented and tested on Python 3.12.
 Our code uses the following packages.
 - `numpy==2.1.3`
 - `tabulate==0.9.0`
 - `xxhash==3.5.0`